What is Bitcoin? A Complete Beginner Guide to the First Cryptocurrency

 Limited Supply

 There will only ever be 21 million Bitcoins.
 This limit is written into the code and cannot be changed.
-As of today, about 19.6 million have already been mined.
-The last Bitcoin is expected to be mined around the year 2140.
+This limited supply is the main reason people compare Bitcoin to gold.

 Key takeaway: Bitcoin is scarce.
 Only 21 million will ever exist.
 This scarcity is what gives it value in the eyes of many investors.